 “Why is no one ever held accountable here?”
 A vice president was fuming at me, and not for the first time.
 “Why do we always act like everything’s fine instead of holding people accountable?”

-I’ve worked with a lot of companies, and the topic of accountability doesn’t come up unless someone thinks another person or group isn’t managing their end of things, and ought to take the blame.
+I’ve worked with a lot of companies, and the topic of accountability usually doesn’t come up unless someone thinks another person or group isn’t managing their end of things, and ought to take the blame.
 Sometimes it’s actually a veiled request for the leadership to swoop in and manage the situation to the satisfaction of the complaining party.

 Complaints about accountability often serve as a euphemism for “They screwed up and they should suffer the consequences” for whatever has gone wrong.
 But complaints can also be shorthand for disparaging another group’s commitment or skills, or an attempt at deflecting the responsibility and pain of failure: “The problem couldn’t have been ours, we did everything we were supposed to do.”